finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-console.md

 **Use Spaces for Tabs** Selecting this option causes the editor to substitute spaces for tabs.

-**Wrap Text In Editor** If checked, longer lines of text are wrapped to the visible area of the editor.
+**Wrap Text in Editor** If checked, longer lines of text are wrapped to the visible area of the editor.
 If unchecked, a horizontal scrollbar allows one line on the screen per line of code.

+**Show Timestamps in Output** If checked, each line of output begins with a timestamp that measures 1000ths of a second from the start of the script run.

 **Output Tabstop Width** The width of tabs in the output console, in spaces.